Wildlife Rehabilitation Clinic

-Sunny Bettley is the Wildlife Rehabilitator at the Sharon Audubon Center.
+Sunny Kellner is the Wildlife Rehabilitation and Outreach Specialist at Sharon Audubon Center.
 She conducts medical examinations of injured wildlife and works with local veterinarians to provide treatment to the animals.
 She also trains volunteers and travels with our resident birds and reptiles across Connecticut, Massachusetts, and New York to teach environmental education and conservation programs to thousands of school children each year.

 Becoming a Wildlife Rehabilitator in Connecticut